Chemistry at White City

 - Years 1 and 2 undergraduate teaching will largely remain at South Kensington, in upgraded facilities.

-- Preliminary planning for these upgraded teaching facilities in South Kensington has also started.
+- Preliminary work on upgrading these facilities has also started.

 Frequently Asked Questions